n0td1n0kh0a/docs-cheating2/en/knowledge/how_to_install_client.md

 Notes: You must install `Fabric Language Kotlin` if you are installing LiquidBounce NextGen.

 ## MCP (Version)

-Client: Rise, Gothaj, Augustus b2.6, ... \
-MCP is a type of client that contains a JAR file and JSON file
+Most common clients: Lime, Sigma, Vestige and its forks, Eternal, etc…

 Steps:
-- Step 1: Make sure that you downloaded the client from an official source and extracted if it is a zip or rar or 7z file.
+- Step 1: Make sure that you downloaded the client from an official source and extracted (if compressed).
-- Step 2: Open the `.minecraft` folder.
+- Step 2: Locate your .minecraft directory
-	+ For TLauncher, Legacy Launcher, and SkLauncher, click on the Folder icon.
+    + For TLauncher, Legacy Launcher, or SkLauncher you can click on the folder icon.
-	+ For other launchers, press Windows and R, type `%appdata%` and enter.
-After doing this, click on `.minecraft` folder.
+    + Of course you can also find the .minecraft directory by pressing Windows+R on your keyboard and typing in %appdata% in the popup window and pressing Enter afterwards.
+After doing this the Windows Explorer should open up and you should see a list of folders.
+You need to locate the .minecraft folder and open it.
-- Step 3: Open the `versions` folder.
+- Step 3: Find and open the versions folder.
-- Step 4: Create a new folder, and set the name of the folder to the name of the JAR file.
+- Step 4: Move the client
+    + If the downloaded client is an archive and has a folder named the same as the files inside it then you can freely move the folder into your versions folder
+    + If the downloaded client is only an archive with no folder inside, you have to create a new folder named the same as the files inside.
-- Step 5: Copy and paste the JAR file and JSON file into the created folder.
+- Step 5: If your launcher is open, restart it and find the client as a version and start it!
-- Step 6: Restart the launcher, choose client, and start!

 ## Notes
 - Don't install an MCP Client as a Forge/Fabric mod as many people have done this to only find out that it doesn’t work and then go complain to the distributor of the client.